EENI Global Business School

 1- International Distribution.

-7. Distribution and e-business.
-Going international with the e-business
+3. Distribution and e-commerce.
+Going international with e-business

 1. Sogo Shoshas and Chaebols